jacquelyn-bradshaw/jacquelyn-bradshaw/README.md

 👨‍👩‍👧‍👦 I am reconnecting with software engineering whilst looking after my young children.

 😺 I'm currently learning React on Udemy.
-I am also completing Data and JavaScript KickStarters with CFG and Python based MOOC challenges.
+I have just completed Data and JavaScript KickStarters with CFG.

 🤝 I am looking for opportunities to collaborate with others to gain experience of working in a tech team.
 I have recently completed work experience at Sky Betting & Gaming.